Brown-headed cowbird: Host response

-Some host species, such as the house finch, feed their young a vegetarian diet.
+Some host species, such as the house finch, feed their young an herbivorous diet.
 This is unsuitable for young brown-headed cowbirds, meaning few survive to fledge.
 Accepting a cowbird egg and rearing a cowbird chick can be costly to a host species.
 In the American redstart, nests parasitized by cowbirds were found to have a higher rate of predation, likely due in part to the loud begging calls by the cowbird nestling, but also partly explained by the fact that nests likely to be parasitized are also more likely to be preyed upon.

 Unlike the common cuckoo, the brown-headed cowbird is not divided into gentes whose eggs imitate those of a particular host.
 Host species sometimes notice the cowbird egg, with different hosts reacting to the egg in different ways.
 Some, like the blue-grey gnatcatcher, abandon their nest, losing their own eggs as well.
 Others, like the American yellow warbler, bury the foreign egg under nest material, where it perishes.
 The brown thrasher physically ejects the egg from the nest.
 Experiments with grey catbirds, a known cowbird host, have shown that this species rejects cowbird eggs more than 95% of the time.
 For this species, the cost of accepting cowbird eggs (i.e. the loss of their own eggs or nestlings through starvation or the actions of the nestling cowbird) was far higher than the cost of rejecting those eggs (i.e. where the host might conceivably eject its own egg accidentally).
 Brown-headed cowbird nestlings are also sometimes expelled from the nest.
 Nestlings of host species can also alter their behavior in response to the presence of a cowbird nestling.